libsteve/Bibliotek/README.md

 - [Documentation for the ZOOM Pearl extension][zoom-pearl]
 - [Dewey Segmentation (the '/' in the dewey number)][dewey-segmentation]
 - [The ``Hello World'' Zoo][hello-world-zoo]
+- [A Comprehensive Approach to Algorithmic Machine Sorting of Library of Congress Call Numbers][lc-algorithmic-sorting]

 [isbn2.py]: https://gist.github.com/toroidal-code/6415977
 [parsecallno.py]: https://gist.github.com/kurtraschke/560162